ExpediaGroup/styx/docs/user-guide/admin-interface.md

 `http://<STYX_SERVER_URL>/admin/threads`

-For detailed monitoring this endpoint reports threads and their statuses running on the server.
+This endpoint reports threads and their statuses running on the server.